utsavlamichhane/Installing_QIIME2_Intel_chip/README.md

 # Installing QIIME 2 on macOS Intel Chips

-A concise overview and pointers for installing QIIME 2 on Intel-based Macs.
+Installing QIIME 2 on Intel-based Macs.

-Installation
+# Installation

 All detailed, step-by-step instructions are available in INSTALLATION.md.

-Repository Contents

-INSTALLATION.md: Comprehensive installation guide for Intel (x86_64) macOS.

-(Optional) Scripts or helper tools to simplify setup.

-LICENSE: Licensing information.

 Quick Start